 Guess what came next?
 Intense shame and anxiety in regard to what I had just done.
 I was convinced it was my fault.
 That I was too weak to commit to these diets.

-And so, the cycle would start again.
+And so, the cycle of restrictive eating would start again.
 “Tomorrow I will be fully, 100% committed!”

 I didn’t fit into the box of anorexia nervosa, bulimia nervosa or eating disorder not otherwise specific.
 I didn’t tick the box of an eating disorder.